magomimmo/modern-cljs/doc/tutorial-10.md

 But what is going to happen in a future release of CLJS compiler if those directories and files will not exist anymore?
-Those border assertions are going pass anyway, because they are true in any possible world even if they seem to assume the existance of `src/cljs/cljs` directories.
+Those border assertions are going to pass anyway, because they are true in any possible world even if they seem to assume the existance of `src/cljs/cljs` directories.
 Any other concrete assertion will probably miserably fails, perhaps months after we set up the tests suite.
 A foresight worthy of Cassandra (not to be confused with the notorious nosqldb).

 ## Enter fixture